jonckvanderkogel/sudoku-solver/README.md

 # sudoku-solver
-A sudoku solver in Kotlin using recursion.
+A sudoku solver in Kotlin using tail recursion.

 # Background
 My son and I were doing puzzles together and we ran into this particularly difficult triangular sudoku puzzle: